-This criterion is worth 10% of the bid evaluation points available IMPORTANT: To achieve points, Bidders should detail commitments in Table 2-A at Annex C (Inuit Benefits Plan).
-EIT - Hours Commitment Bidders will be evaluated on their commitment to employ EITs in carrying out the work.
+IMP criterion is worth 10% of the bid evaluation points available ORTANT: To achieve points, Bidders should detail commitments in Table 2-A at Annex D (Interfits Plan). uit 2.1 EIT - Hours Commitment Bidders will be evaluated on their commitment to employ EITs in carrying out the work.
 The commitments below relate specifically to EITs who work toward the performance of the contract, regardless of whether they will be trained by the Contractor or subcontractor or a third party or if their training will be paid by the Contractor or a subcontractor.
-NOTE: Commitments captured in the "Employment of EIE" Must not be included in this section Training is understood as inclusive of all types of training, apprenticeship and on-the-job skills development, on the condition that the EIT does in fact contribute to the advancement of the 2.1 /5 work to be performed, although at a pace allowing for learning and skills development.
-Apprenticeship and other applicable training and skills development programs are considered delivered when the EIT has acquired certifiable work skills.
+NOTE: Commitments captured in the "Employment of EIE" Must not be included in this section • Training is understood as inclusive of all types of training, apprenticeship and onthe-job skills development, on the condition that the EIT does in fact contribute to the advancement of the work to be performed, although at a pace allowing for learning and skills development. • Apprenticeship and other applicable training and skills development programs are considered delivered when the EIT has acquired certifiable work skills.
 This may be achieved through an independent third party certification process.
+Eligible Inuit Training commitments must not include any commitments already included under the Eligible Inuit Employment commitments or the Inuit Ownership commitments. /5 Total EIT hours - Quality Factor: (ER1) 2.2 EIT - Dollar value Commitment Bidder will be evaluated on the total dollar value commitment to train and skill develop EITs NOTE: Commitments captured in "Employment of EIE" must not be included in this section Instructor rates, materials, or other training or skill development supplies that may be required may be eligible for consideration as a financial commitment.
+External or third-party training costs may be eligible for consideration.
 Eligible Inuit Training commitments must not include any commitments already included under the Eligible Inuit Employment commitments or the Inuit Ownership commitments.
-Total EIT hours - Quality Factor: (ER1) EIT - Dollar value Commitment Bidder will be evaluated on the total dollar value commitment to train and skill develop EITs NOTE: Commitments captured in "Employment of EIE" must not be included in this section Instructor rates, materials, or other training or skill development supplies that may be required may be eligible for consideration as a financial commitment.
-2.2 /5 External or third-party training costs may be eligible for consideration.
-Eligible Inuit Training commitments must not include any commitments already included under the Eligible Inuit Employment commitments or the Inuit Ownership commitments.
-(E2) Total dollar value of Inuit Training and Skills Development: EIT - IBP Commitment Implementation Bidders must provide a written plan of engagements, measures, and proposed procedures to be taken to deliver on the Inuit Training and Skills Development criteria.
-The following is information required, at a minimum, to demonstrate Inuit training and skills development commitment: Bidders are to identify what on-the-job or in-house training will consist of and the category of work details on the type of training being offered and how it is relevant to the procurement (such as apprenticeships, school programs, internal/external training); 2.3 /5 total number of Inuit training hours committed; the skills the training will develop (such as specialization, certification, or accreditation obtained) Information submitted was not relevant to the criterion or failed to submit any documentation related to this criteria.
-Receives 0% of the points assigned to the criteria.
-If the Contractor provides a written plan of training and proposed procedures for their delivery on the Inuit Training and skills Development criteria they will receive 100% of the points for this criterion.
+Total dollar value of Inuit Training and Skills Development: (E2) /5